Welsummer Chicken

 Overview

 Originated in Holland but remains far more popular in the UK and Australia.
-This breed of chicken is probably the most recognised in the whole.
-Remember the breakfast cereal ‘Kellogg’s’, well the chicken in the Kellogg’s logo is a welsummer.
-Not only that, the welsummer is popular with royalty no less!
-His Royal Highness Prince Charles, the Queen of Englands eldest son, keeps them in his backyard, and is a patron of the Welsummer society.
+This breed of chicken is probably the most recognized in the whole.
+Remember the breakfast cereal ‘Kellogg’s’, well the chicken in the Kellogg’s logo is a Welsummer.
+Not only that, the Welsummer is popular with royalty no less!
+His Royal Highness Prince Charles, the Queen of England’s eldest son, keeps them in his backyard, and is a patron of the Welsummer society.
 Hmm not bad for a breed most people haven’t heard of.

-The history of the breed again like most isn’t really brilliantly documented so no ones really sure from what breeds did the welsummers come from but they are reputed to be made from breeds including partridge versions of Cochin, Leghorn and Wyandotte with later additions of Barnevelder and Rhode Island.
+The history of the breed again like most isn’t really brilliantly documented so no ones really sure from what breeds the Welsummers come from but they are reputed to be made from breeds including partridge versions of Cochin, Leghorn and Wyandotte with later additions of Barnevelder and Rhode Island.

 One things for sure they came originally from the town of Welsum in the Netherlands and were bred shortly after World War 1.
 The town has a statue of the bird which takes its name, the locals are very proud of the bird.
 The breed has only really be in existence for under 100 years.